trackme518/sexpler/README.md

 <!-- LICENSE -->
 ## License
 Distributed under the Creative Commons Attribution, Non-Commercial, No-derivatives licence, <a target="_blank" href="https://creativecommons.org/licenses/by-nc-nd/4.0/">find out more</a>.
+Created 2018 by Vojtěch Leischner - www.tricktheear.eu

 <!-- CONTACT -->
 ## Contact
-Made by Vojtěch Leischner, email me at:
+Made by Vojtěch Leischner 2018©, email me at:
 <a target="_blank" href="https://tricktheear.eu/contact/">Trick the Ear</a>
 <br>
 Personal website: <a target="_blank" href="https://trackmeifyoucan.com">Track me if you can</a>